PhD in Digital Humanities

-The PhD is research-only, for a maximum of four years full-time or eight part-time.
+The PhD is research-only, for a maximum of three years full-time or six part-time.
 There are no a priori restrictions on the area of research, and no fixed expectations of particular technical skills (for which see below).

 The rubric “digital humanities” names both the interdisciplinary field championed by the department and digitally aided research across all the fields of the humanities and interpretative social sciences.

-research solely in DDH, with concentration on digital tools and methods, their cultural implications and consequences;
+Research solely in DDH, with concentration on digital tools and methods, their cultural implications and consequences;

-research in collaboration with other departments in the School.
+Research in collaboration with other departments in the School.

 The established collaborative programmes are currently as follows:

 For all the above programmes the student is co-supervised by academic staff in DDH and in the corresponding department.

 Background and skills

-Normally the applicant’s M.A. training will serve adequately as preparation for doctoral work in the subject of the degree.
+Normally the applicant’s MA training will serve adequately as preparation for doctoral work in the subject of the degree.
 Technical skills and basic familiarity with digital tools and methods may have to be acquired in the first year of the doctoral programme.
-The DDH supervisor will assess the student’s needs and may require that he or she sit in on one or more of the department’s M.A. modules.
-As mentioned above, fluency in written English is a non-negotiable requirement; a language course may be required.
+The DDH supervisor will assess the student’s needs and may require that he or she sit in on one or more of the department’s MA modules.
+As mentioned above, fluency in written English is a non-negotiable requirement; a supporting language course may be required.

 Following preliminary discussion the applicant will be asked to submit a 1-2 page proposal describing the research to be undertaken.
 The decision of whether to admit him or her turns chiefly on this proposal.
 Apart from presenting a cogent argument, the proposal must describe research that can be adequately supported by the Department and, in the case of a collaborative programme, by academics in the other field or fields concerned.
-If it is accepted, then the applicant is encouraged to make formal application via the online Portal.
+If it is accepted, then the applicant is encouraged to make formal application via the Online Prospectus.